L4XB/connect4-with-ai/readme.md

 Welcome to the **Connect 4 AI Agents** project!
 This repository contains a collection of AI agents designed to play the classic game of Connect 4.
 The agents range from simple random decision-makers to more advanced ones like the MiniMax and ML-based agents.
 Below, you'll find all the necessary information to get started, evaluate the agents, and even play against them!

 ## 🚀 Getting Started

 To get started, clone this repository and ensure you have Python 3 installed.
 All commands should be executed from the **root directory** of the project.

+### 🐍 Python Version and Virtual Environment

+This project is developed and tested using **Python 3.12.8**.
+To ensure compatibility, it's recommended to use the same version a virtual environment (`.venv`).